docsandroid

 Automatic screenshot detection

 When users take a screenshot, BugScreen automatically shows a bug report dialog.
 That's it.
+Reporters can attach up to four screenshots to a single report from the in-app dialog.

 Manual triggering